Apsd1109/apsd1109.github.io/_blogs/2024-xx-xx-when-the-church-surrenders.md

 > He who is a hired hand and not a shepherd, who does not own the sheep, sees the wolf coming and leaves the sheep and flees, and the wolf snatches them and scatters them.
 He flees because he is a hired hand and cares nothing for the sheep.
 (John 10:12–13, ESV)

-Again, while Jesus here is not talking directly about elders, I do think it's reasonable to include them in the same category as "shepherd", for He even uses similar language in the end of John, where he commissions Peter, one of His apostles, to "take care of his sheep" ([John 21:15-17]()).
+While Jesus here is not talking directly about elders, I do think it's reasonable to include them in the same category as "shepherd", for He even uses similar language in the end of John, where he commissions Peter, one of His apostles, to "take care of his sheep" ([John 21:15-17]()).
 In reality, elders only have a temporary assignment over a flock — they are stewarding a specific group of believers on Jesus' behalf.

 How devastating would it be then, to be described as the hired hand in your assignment?
 Make no mistake, elders aren't perfect; they can never match up to the one true good Shepherd and Overseer that is Jesus.
 But that doesn't mean that they can flippantly perform their task.
 The question remains, were they faithful in keeping watch over the souls of their flock?
 Or did they cowardly abandon their flock when they were persecuted?

-I answer that with some questions of my own:
+Here are some questions to consider:

 - How many in the church were swept up by the Christ-less conservatism of the political right?
 How many were caught up by false prophets predicting the winning of elections that never materialized?
-- How any in the church were deceived by the antichrist leftist movements?
+- How many in the church were deceived by the antichrist leftist movements?
 How many were brainwashed into thinking that the "social gospel" was more important than the one true gospel?
 - How many pews were filled with sermons of false hope that drew attention away from Christ to focus solely on physical solutions to a spiritual problem?
 - Were elders known for their exertions to win and woo back the lost sheep of their flock?
 Or did they give up without even trying?